Empathy in chickens: Scientific evidence

 A study funded by the BBSRC and published in 2011 was the first to demonstrate that chickens possess empathy and the first study to use both behavioral and physiological methods to measure these traits in birds.
 Chicks were exposed to a puff of air, which they find mildly distressing.
 During the exposure, their mother's behaviour and physiological responses were monitored non-invasively.
 The hens altered their behaviour by decreased preening, increased alertness, and an increased numbers of vocalisations directed to their chicks — behaviours interpreted as a demonstration of concern.
 Furthermore, the hens' heart rate increased and eye temperature decreased.

 In a 2012 follow-up study, the same researchers repeated the air-puff procedure with hens observing familiar-but-unrelated adults rather than chicks.
 They found that the adult hens "actually produced slightly more alarm and warning vocalisations than the chicks in the previous study produced distress vocalisations", but that "the only response detected in the observer hens was an increase in sitting. ...
 There was no indication of heightened physiological arousal and the sitting posture more likely indicated that hens were in a calmer, more 'relaxed' state."
 They concluded that the "result clearly shows that empathic responses in hens are not facilitated by warning or alarm vocalisations".
 They felt that further study was warranted, perhaps with related adults, or with stimuli that prompted distress signals rather than alarm or warning signals.

 Other emotions

 Fear

 Previous investigations established the indicators of an emotional response in chickens.
 Domestic chickens can be observed to have different states of alertness.
 Hens exhibit fear by increasing the time spent standing alert and increased preening.
 Before empathy in chickens was reported, other investigations demonstrated that hens avoid environments associated with higher preening rates and standing.

 Stress and empathy

 Empathetic response by hens is preceded by the determination that hens recognize distress in their chicks.
-Assessing the distress of chicks and the effect of the presence of their mother has been investigated using an air puff treatment.
-Each treatment chick and control were exposed to puffs of airs applied to their eyes in the presence and absence of their mothers.
+Assessing the distress of chicks and the effect of the presence of their mother has been investigated using an air-puff treatment.
+Each treatment chick and control were exposed to puffs of air applied to their eyes in the presence and absence of their mothers.
 The responses interpreted as distress in the chicks were: